 Marta hopes is to provide a more strategic approach to The Haven’s volunteer service and inspire active citizenship across the city and at an international level through different meaningful activity programmes.
 She ardently believes that volunteering is an extremely positive experience that can lead to greater things in a professional and personal level, which can also have an impact on the wider community.
 Due to the funding cuts The Haven has been experiencing, Marta acknowledges and extremely appreciates the value all the volunteers bring to the good running of the Haven services and to support women and children facing domestic abuse and homelessness.

 Alex is also part of a 12 months European Mobility programme and he is contributing as a Volunteer Service Administrator.
 He has a Bachelor's degree in Administration/Business Management.
-Alex is a highly skilled administrator with experience in International/National Trade Consultancy.
+Alex is a highly skilled administrator with experience in Human Resources, Accounting and International/National Trade Consultancy.
 After having long-term stays abroad, he speaks several languages.
-He hopes this year he can gain even more experience while he completes his Master's degree in International Trade.

 Rebecca is the Training Coordinator at The Haven Wolverhampton.
 She has a significant experience of working directly with women who have experienced domestic abuse and have worked in the sector for 17 years, trained for 6 years and PTTLS qualified.

 She has been working for the organisation for just over a year three days a week, part-time.
 She offers in-house training to The Haven Wolverhampton staff in domestic abuse awareness, safeguarding, domestic homicide reviews, FGM, equality and diversity and early help.